 Confucius said: “At fifteen, I applied myself to learning.
 At thirty, I stood on my own two feet.
 At forty, I had no more doubts.
-At fifty, I understood how the world works.
+At fifty, I understood the mandate of heaven.
 At sixty my ear was attuned.
 At seventy, I followed all my heart’s desires without overstepping the line.”
 (1) (2) (3)

 Do you have a personal development path?
 How do you see yourself growing over the next few decades?
 Will you be able to achieve the same level of contentment that Confucius claims to have reached in this famous snapshot that he composed of his life?